vloschiavo/powerwall2/README.md

 Tesla Powerwall 2 - Local Gateway API documentation
 ======

-_(Based on firmware version 1.15.0)_
+_(This documentation is currently in flux: portions are updated and portions aren't updated.
+Use at your own risk)_ _(I am in process of updating this documentation to work with firmware version 1.40.2)_ _(Please be paitent as I have an unrelated day job!
+Please help me update this: Pull requests are welcome! :)  )_

 This is a list of api URLs and some random thoughts I've been able to pull together from the interwebz and other functions we've been able to reverse engineer from the local gateway.
-(This is not the [ Tesla Owner API](https://timdorr.docs.apiary.io/#)).
+(This is not the [ Tesla Owner API] which you can find here: (https://timdorr.docs.apiary.io/#)).

 A note about HTTPS and SSL Certificates
 ---
-In a recent update to the Powerwall firmware non-SSL requests (http) are no longer supported and queries will return HTTP/1.1 301 Moved Permanently.
-Unfortunately the certificate presented by the Powerwall is not signed by a root certificate authority as they are self-signed meaning that web browsers and tools like curl will not accept it without it either being included as a trusted certificate on the computer making the request or a specific action by the user to override the error.
+In a recent update to the Powerwall firmware (v1.20+) non-SSL requests (http) are no longer supported and queries will return HTTP/1.1 301 Moved Permanently.
+Unfortunately the certificate presented by the Powerwall is not signed by a root certificate authority as they are self-signed.
+This results in web browsers and tools like curl not accept it without it either being included as a trusted certificate or a specific action by the user to override the error.

-1) In web browser this will manifest itself as an error that the certificate is not trusted.
+A) In web browser this will manifest itself as an error that the certificate is not trusted.
 To bypass simply click "details" (IE/Edge) or "Advanced..."
 (Firefox) and select continue.
-2) With curl the `--insecure` or `-k` option will ignore SSL certificate errors.
+B) With curl the `--insecure` or `-k` option will ignore SSL certificate errors.
-3) Export the Powerwall public certificate and add it to the local machine's trusted certificate list.
+C) Export the Powerwall public certificate and add it to the local machine's trusted certificate list.

+I recommend option 3 above.
+Here's what worked for me:

+Step 1: DNS
+Enable DNS on your local network for one of the following DNS names in the certificate under the "Certificate Subject Alt Name".
+On my gateway the names are: teg powerwall powerpack

+You can add this to your local DNS server or /etc/hosts file or other DNS name resolution service.
+For /etc/hosts add an entry that lools like this if your powerwall gateway's IP was 192.168.99.99:
+192.168.99.99	powerwall

+Step 2: Get the certificate
+echo quit | openssl s_client -showcerts -servername powerwall -connect powerwall:443 > cacert.pem

+This grabs the certificate from the powerwall using the DNS entry you setup in step1.

+Step 3: use the certificate in your curl statements e.g. curl --cacert cacert.pem https://powerwall/api/meters/aggregates

+If you get this error: curl: (51) SSL: no alternative certificate subject name matches target host name Then the name you chose (teg or powerwall or powerpack) doesn't match what's in the certificate file and you'll need to do some googling to figure out the solution.

+For the rest of the documentation, I will assume you copied the certificate and are using method C with the Powerwall's public certificate.

 Powerwall 2 Web UI
 ---
 The web UI provides ~~an instantaneous~~ a 250-500ms average(?) power flow diagram an access to the wizard.
-Hit your local gateway IP with a browser, i.e. _https://192.168.xxx.xxx/
+Hit your local gateway IP with a browser, i.e. _https://powerwall/

 You should see something like this: